alleyinteractive/wp-alleyvate/README.md

 Each feature's handle is listed below, along with a description of what it does.

+### `cache_slow_queries`

+This feature caches/optimizes slow queries to the database to improve performance.
+It is enabled by default and currently includes the following slow
+queries:

+- `months_dropdown`: The dropdown for selecting a month in the post list table.

 ### `clean_admin_bar`

 This feature removes selected nodes from the admin bar.